slyedoc/bevy_games/README.md

 ### Examples

 Below are a collection of simple games from different sources I have been going though and getting working to learn bevy better and learn better way of doing things.
-I learn alot updating these and learn what works and doesn't, and having them in one place lets me compair and reference them easier.
+I learn alot updating these and learn what works and doesn't for me, and having them in one place lets me compair and reference them easier.

 ```bash
  cargo run --example ~name~